 In preparing the patch releases for the 1.5.x series, the Subversion community has been much more aggressive than previously, creating more frequent releases.
-They have noticed several advantages to this approach, some of which are similar to the increased frequency of feature releases, just on a micro scale.
+They have noticed several advantages to this approach, some of which are similar to the increased frequency of feature releases, but on a micro scale.
 For instance, frequent patch releases help get fixes to annoying bugs and regressions into the hands of users faster, just as more frequent feature releases get new features to users quicker.
 Also, by publishing more patch releases, community testers more frequently test and sign releases, keeping these skills sharp.

-We should caution about being too agressive with patch releases, since new releases do require some amount of effort for testing, packaging, and deployment.
-However, the Subversion community feels that the current strategy of 1-2 months between patch releases is sufficient to balance these drawbacks.
-The current 1.5 series patch releases have been spaced roughly 6 weeks apart, with the spacing growing slightly larger as the defect rate decreases.
+We should caution about being too aggressive with patch releases, since creating new releases does require some amount of effort for testing, packaging, and deployment.
+However, the Subversion community feels that the current strategy of 1-2 months between patch releases provides sufficient benefits to balance these drawbacks.
+The current 1.5 series patch releases have come roughly 6 weeks apart, with the intervals growing slightly as the defect rate decreases.